OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 ### Let the reasoner do the work

-Asserted is_a parents do not need to be retained as entries in the 'SubClass of' section of the Description window in Protege if the logical definition for a term results in their inference.
+Asserted is_a parents do not need to be retained as entries in the 'SubClass of' section of the Description window in Protégé if the logical definition for a term results in their inference.

 For example, `cerebral cortex GABAergic interneuron` has the following logical axioms:
 ```